The Mortara family was Jewish, and lived in Bologna, then a city of the Papal States.

 Edgardo Mortara grew up a Catholic and was ordained a priest.

-First, the Church does not support kidnapping.
-Your source was correct about that.
+The Church does not support kidnapping.
 Kidnapping is the illegal abduction of a person.
 The Church denounces kidnapping in the Catechism of the Catholic Church:

 Kidnapping and hostage taking bring on a reign of terror; by means of threats they subject their victims to intolerable pressures.
 They are morally wrong (CCC 2297).